Seven Sisters

 Geology

 The Seven Sisters are formed from Upper Chalk deposited approximately 70 million years ago when this area lay beneath a warm, shallow sea teeming with microscopic marine organisms whose remains accumulated to form the pure white limestone.
 The regular undulations of the cliff profile are caused by dry valleys running perpendicular to the coast, carved by rivers during periglacial conditions when frozen chalk was impermeable to water.
-The cliffs retreat at an average rate of 30-40 centimeters per year, maintaining their vertical profile as the soft chalk collapses in sudden rockfalls.
-Flint bands within the chalk create horizontal stripes across the cliff face, formed from silica-rich sponge remains concentrated during early cementation.
+The cliffs retreat at an average rate of up to 60 centimetres per year through the combined action of wave erosion at the cliff base and rockfalls from the cliff face, with rates varying along the coast.
+[1] Flint bands within the chalk create horizontal stripes across the cliff face, formed from silica-rich sponge remains concentrated during early cementation.

 Climate And Weather